cleesmith/NiceGUI-primer/README.md

 ```sh
 cd NiceGUI-primer
 ```
-Setup a virtual environment using conda or other:
+Setup a virtual environment using conda or something:
 ```sh
 conda create -n NiceGUI-primer python=3.10
 ```
-> Also, other python version may work, but I used 3.10.14.
+> Also, other python versions may work, but I used 3.10.14.
 ```sh
 conda activate NiceGUI-primer
 ```
+---

 ## Steps to scrape NiceGUI documentation